volodymyrhudyma/blog/content/blog/react-hooks-uselayouteffect.md

 ![No Flickering With useLayoutEffect](/img/no-flickering.gif "No Flickering With useLayoutEffect")

-Notice that we don't see any flickering, since se set the user name before the changes are printed to the screen.
+Note that we don't see flickering because se set the user name before outputting the changes to the screen.

-**Important note:** Remember that useLayoutEffect is synchronous, so React will wait until all logic in this hook gets executed to proceed with painting, which may cause performance issues.
-That's why In 99% of the cases you should be fine with just useEffect.
+**Important Note:** Remember that useLayoutEffect is synchronous, so React will wait until all logic in this hook is executed to continue painting, which can cause performance issues.
+Therefore, 99% of the time you should be fine with useEffect.

 Consider the following example: